anoopsarkar/compilers-class/hw3.md

 <div class="alert alert-danger" role="alert"><i class="fa fa-exclamation-circle"></i>
-On CSIL machines you can access LLVM {{ site.llvmver }} by using the following installation of LLVM: `/usr/shared/CMPT/faculty/anoop/llvm`.
+On CSIL machines you can access LLVM {{ site.llvmver }} by using the following installation of LLVM: <code>/usr/shared/CMPT/faculty/anoop/llvm</code>.

-You can activate the following virtual environment to access the right versions of the compiler toolchain by running: `source /usr/shared/CMPT/faculty/anoop/base/env745/bin/activate`
+You can activate the following virtual environment to access the right versions of the compiler toolchain by running: <code>source /usr/shared/CMPT/faculty/anoop/base/env745/bin/activate</code>
 </div>